-Another example can be found in Georgia where the statutory Notice to Owner and Notice to Contractor requires simply that a mailing be sent by standard certified mail.
-There are other Georgia statutes that require notices be sent by certified mail with return receipt requested (i.e. Property sale made on foreclosure § 44-14-162.2, Tort claims against the state § 50-21-26, Enforcing mandatory education on parents of children § 20-2-690.1, etc).
-However, even when return receipt requested service is required in Georgia, the Supreme Court has still made it crystal clear that actual successful delivery is “immaterial.”
+You can find another example in Georgia where the statutory Notice to Owner and Notice to Contractor simply requires that you send the notice by standard certified mail.
+There are other Georgia statutes that require you to send notices by certified mail with return receipt requested (i.e. Real property sale made on foreclosure § 44-14-162.2, Tort claims against the state § 50-21-26, Enforcing mandatory education on parents of children § 20-2-690.1, etc).
+However, even when “return receipt requested” service is necessary in Georgia, the Supreme Court still held that successful delivery is “immaterial.”
 See, for example, Parks v.
 Bank of N.Y., 279 Ga.
 418, 420 (2005), see also McCollum v.
 Pope, 261 Ga.
 835 (1992).

 Finally, an interesting Minnesota case highlights how much more important it is to follow the sending requirements than to prove actual receipt.
 In Pella Products, Inc. v.
 Arvig Tel.
 Co., 488 N.W.2d 316, 318 (Minn.
 Ct.
 App.
-1992), a Minnesota court determined that even though a party acknowledged receiving a first-class mailing of a mechanics lien statement, since it was not sent by certified mail exactly, the requirement was not met!
+1992), a Minnesota court determined that even though a party acknowledged a first-class mechanics lien statement, they didn’t meet the requirement because the sender didn’t use certified mail exactly!
 As stated by the Georgia court in the Parks case…actual receipt is immaterial.
 The requirement is to send the document according to statutory specifications.

 Examples: When You Must Prove A Notice Was Actually Received

-There are some exceptions to the general rule that a legal notice must merely be sent in order to be effective.
+There are some exceptions to the general rule that you must merely send a notice in order to be effective.
 However, as you’ll see from the below examples, these exceptions only apply when there is statutory language within the notice law explicitly excepting the notice from the general rule and mandating actual receipt.

-Statutory examples of this can be found in Kansas and Ohio.
+You can find statutory examples of this in Kansas and Ohio.

 In Ohio, Ohio Revised Code § 1311.19 (A)(2) has language similar to the Kansas example, whereby it implies a requirement for use of “return receipt requested” with the requirement for delivery by “[c]ertified or registered mail, overnight delivery service, hand delivery, or any other method which includes a written evidence of receipt.”
 Reviewing this language, an Ohio court has determined that it is sufficient to overrule the “mailbox rule” or “presumption of delivery rule” that would otherwise apply.
 In Hanson Aggregates Davon, LLC v.
 J & H Reinforcing & Structural Erectors, Inc., 2014-Ohio-4832, ¶ 18 (Ct.
 App.) the court stated that “[t]he statute clearly contemplates that mailing a document by certified mail will provide written evidence of receipt.
 Thus, we cannot conclude that requiring Appellant to provide written evidence of receipt is contrary to a plain reading of the statute, when actual receipt is disputed by Appellees.”